Updated December 20, 2018

-Find what comes naturally to you and work like crazy until you become f-ing phenomenal at it.
+Find what comes naturally to you and work like crazy until you become phenomenal at it.

-No, I'm not saying that you should mass-produce your winners - you shouldn't.
+No, I'm not saying should mass-produce your winners - you shouldn't.

-And I'm not saying that you shouldn't experiment and learn new stuff - you should.
+And I'm not saying you shouldn't experiment and learn new stuff - you should.

 Just forget about eliminating your weaknesses.
 It's a waste of time.

 You'll always have your critics.
-They're called know-it-alls and they're a colossal pain in the ass.
+They're called know-it-alls and they're a big pain in the ass.